labgem/microscope-user-doc/docs/content/compgenomics/RGPExplorer.rst

 The "Matching RGPs within Genome Cluster" table compares the given RGP with the predicted ones in the other organisms of the same MICGC (see method of  `Genome Clustering <https://microscope.readthedocs.io/en/latest/content/compgenomics/genoclust.html>`_ ).
 The percentage of shared gene families correspond to the number of  `MICFAM <https://microscope.readthedocs.io/en/latest/content/compgenomics/pancoreTool.html#how-the-analysis-is-computed>`_ (MicroScope gene families) that are present in the RGP of the compared organism.

-You may change the filter parameter "% coverage" to change the minimal value of "Shared gene families (%)" in the table.
+You may use the filter parameter "% coverage" to change the minimal value of "Shared gene families (%)" in the table.

 .. image:: img/RGPexplorer2.PNG